syaisalam/File-integrity-monitoring/README.md

 <h1>FIM - File Integrity Monitoring</h1>

 <h2>Description</h2>
-This project aims to showcase one of the pillars of security from the CIA triad; the property of integrity.
-Integrity refers to the trustworthiness and consistency of data.
-This means that the original data is unchanged and if it does get change it will produce an alert to warn that its integrity is compromised.
-To showcase this, a simple FIM is produced which is basically an application that monitors important files, validating its integrity by using a verification method between the current state and a known baseline.
-FIM is referenced as one of a security control in frameworks and compliance documentations such as the PCI DSS (ID: W-06).
+This project serves as a demonstration highlighting a fundamental aspect of security encapsulated within the CIA triad: integrity.
+Integrity in this context revolves around the trustworthiness and consistency of data.
+This implies that the original data remains unaltered; any unauthorized modifications will trigger an alert, signaling a breach in its integrity.
+To vividly illustrate this concept, a simple File Integrity Monitoring (FIM) application is developed.
+Essentially, this application oversees crucial files, affirming their integrity by cross-referencing the present state against a baseline.
+Notably, FIM are referenced as a pivotal security control within established frameworks and compliance protocols, including the PCI DSS (ID: W-06).

 <h2>Languages</h2>